explainers-by-googlers/cross-origin-storage/browsers/cross-origin-storage-chromium-plan.md

 ## Rollout

-There is no rollout.
+There is no rollout yet.
 The change is a Work in Progress Gerrit CL ([8256403](https://chromium-review.googlesource.com/c/chromium/src/+/8256403)) against `chromium/src`: public and readable, but explicitly not ready for review, not reviewed, and not landed.
 Nothing about it is in Chrome, on any channel, or behind an origin trial.
+Chrome does intend to ship this API, so the eventual path runs through the usual process — landing the CL, a Chromium feature entry, and an origin trial before any default-on shipping decision — none of which has started.

 For testing without building Chromium, a Linux x86_64 build with the feature enabled by default is published at [github.com/tomayac/Chromium](https://github.com/tomayac/Chromium).
 Those are